 Public Lecture: “Liberating the ‘oppressed nations’: Chinese communist networks and the Comintern in Southeast Asia, the Americas, and Europe, c.
 1920s-1930s”, Dr. Anna Belogurova

-11.07.2017 at 18:00 - 19:30 - This event has passed.
+11.07.2017 at 18:00 - 19:30

 In the context of unprecedented circulation of people and ideas in the interwar global moment, Chinese communists built their overseas networks in the old empires and invented new nations.
 As they were making revolution both in and outside China, they aspired to liberate the world from imperialism and to save China.
 Their rationale was rooted both in long held ideas about China’s place in the world, as well as in new theories of political revolution which had originated outside China.